fmoessbauer/drace/HowTo/README.md

 ## Detectors

 DRace is shipped with three different detector backends.
-The detector backend is evaluating the program trace which comes from DRace and reports the actual data race.
+The detector backend evaluates the program trace which comes from DRace and reports the actual data race.

 The following detectors are available: